aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.dom.css/cssvaluelist/length/_index.md

 ## length property

-The number of CSSValues in the list.
+The length read-only property of the CSSValueList interface represents the number of CSSValues in the list.
+The range of valid values of the indices is 0 to length-1 inclusive.
 ### Definition:
 ```python
 @property